Filip Blažek

-Filip Blažek (born 11 March 1998) is a Slovak professional footballer who plays as a centre-back or a defensive midfielder for Liga I club Rapid București.
+Filip Blažek (born 11 March 1998) is a Slovak professional footballer who plays as a centre-back or a defensive midfielder for Niké liga club DAC 1904.

 Career

 Senica

 Blažek made his professional debut for Senica against AS Trenčín on 23 July 2016.

 Brøndby

 On 11 July 2017, Brøndby announced they had reached an agreement with Senica for the transfer of Blažek, after he had impressed on a tryout.
 Blažek signed a three-year contract, receiving the number 26 shirt.

 Blažek made his first league appearance for Brøndby on 1 March 2018 against Midtjylland replacing Simon Tibbling in the stoppage time.

 Skalica

 On 25 January 2019 Skalica announced, that they had signed Blažek from Brøndby on loan for the rest of the season.
 Brøndby announced on 19 July 2019, that they had sold Blažek permanently to Skalica.

 Baník Ostrava

 On 23 June 2023, Baník Ostrava announced they had reached an agreement with Skalica and signed with Blažek a three-year contract.